Claudia Winkleman: Personal life

 In June 2000, Winkleman married film producer Kris Thykier at Marylebone Town Hall.
-The couple have three children.
+They have three children together.

-On 31 October 2014, Winkleman's then eight-year-old daughter was taken to hospital after being seriously injured when her Halloween costume caught fire.
-Winkleman stated that the costume brushed against a candle in a pumpkin.
-This incident prompted the government to tighten the flame retardant standards of Halloween costumes.
+On 31 October 2014, Winkleman's eight-year-old daughter was taken to hospital after being seriously injured when her Halloween costume caught fire.
+Winkleman stated that the costume had brushed against a lit candle in a pumpkin.
+The incident prompted the UK government to tighten the flame retardant standards of Halloween costumes.

+Winkleman was born with severe myopia and has undergone multiple surgeries on her eyes.

+Her half-sister, Sophie, married into the British royal family when she became the wife of Lord Frederick Windsor, the son of Prince and Princess Michael of Kent.

+Honours and awards

+Winkleman was appointed Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to broadcasting.